Kammermohr

-Sophie Amalie of Lüneburg, queen of Denmark, with her hand upon her Kammermohr, 17th-century.

 Kammermohr (or Hofmohr; pl.
-Kammermohren, lit. "chamber-black") was a German-language term since the 18th century for a court servant of black skin colour, which had by that time long been a common feature in European courts.
+Kammermohren, lit. "chamber-moor") is a German term that was used during the early modern era to refer to Black servants in upper class households such as those of the royalty, nobility or clergy.

 History

 People of black skin colour from the Orient, Africa and America had often been taken to Europe as valets during the time of colonialism.
 This became common in the 16th-century and continued to be fashionable until the early 19th-century.
 The term Kammermohr was first used as an official term in a court protocol in 1747 in Saxony.

-The splendidly decorated Kammermohr, often in livery, served a ruler, church dignitaries or wealthy merchants as an exotic object of prestige and as a status symbol, showcasing their wealth and luxury lifestyle.
+The decorated Kammermohr, often in livery, served a ruler, church dignitaries or wealthy merchants as an object of prestige and as a status symbol, showcasing their wealth and luxury lifestyle.
 Above all, however, the valets symbolized the worldwide relations of their employer.

 Etymology

 'Kammer' is the German word for chamber, in particular the private rooms of a wealthy person.

 'Mohr' is ultimately derived from the name for the Moors, a historic people in the western Mediterranean who originated from northern Africa during the Middle Ages.
+(The dictionary Duden has since 2012 described the word 'Mohr' as often being seen as discriminatory, and since 2019 as "obsolete, today discriminatory".)

 Hence, 'Kammermohr' would translate to 'chamber Moor'.

-Other similarly derived words include Blackamoor, Matamoros, Maure, Mohr im Hemd, Moresca, Moresche, Moresque, Moreška, Morianbron, Morisco, Moros y cristianos, and Morris dance.
+Other similarly derived words include Blackamoor, Matamoros, Maure, Mauretania, Mohr im Hemd, Moresca, Moresche, Moresque, Moreška, Morianbron, Morisco, Moros y cristianos, and Morris dance.